 In "People of the Fish" from Series 5, the main characters trot out various negative Canadian stereotypes to drive away an annoying American producer who wants to move to Canada, including extremely high taxes (which Richard claims have resulted in the government seizing his car), long wait times for even the most basic medical procedures (Veronica claims to have waited all night in the hospital to be treated for a paper cut), and draconian rules governing Canadian content in media produced in Canada (which prompts Richard to suggest Steve Smith as the lead for their project, as he'll work for money, meaning Canadian dollars).

 Inverted whenever dealing with characters who are American.
 Often Americans are portrayed as dumb, culture-unaware, and occasionally gun-loving.
-The Vice President of NBC whom Richard visits in Los Angeles in "Second in Command" from Series 1 is a good example of a Fake American; he thinks he was in Canada when he visited Bangor, Maine (which is two hours' drive from the border) and believes Richard when he tells him that July is Canada's coldest month and the year has six continuous months of daylight and six continuous months of darkness.note Rick Mercer had many similar conversations with Americans about Canada in his This Hour Has 22 Minutes segment "Talking to Americans".
+The Vice President of NBC whom Richard visits in Los Angeles in "Second in Command" from Series 1 is a good example; he thinks he was in Canada when he visited Bangor, Maine (which is two hours' drive from the border) and believes Richard when he tells him that July is Canada's coldest month and the year has six continuous months of daylight and six continuous months of darkness.note Rick Mercer had many similar conversations with Americans about Canada in his This Hour Has 22 Minutes segment "Talking to Americans".

 The Casanova: Alan has a long list of sexual conquests, having been married at least four times (twice to Siobhan's mother) and slept with each of the main female characters (except, of course, for Siobhan) and many of the female guest characters.
 Once he sleeps with a woman, he loses interest and moves on to the next conquest, and rebuffing his advances simply encourages him to try harder.